hangtwenty/presswork/README.md

     #!/usr/bin/env python

-    from presswork import presswork
+    from presswork import MarkovChainTextMaker
-    # Create an instance of the markov chain.
-By default, it uses MarkovChain.py's location to
+    # Create an instance of the Markov chain text generator.
+    # By default it has no persistence,
     # store and load its database files to.
 You probably want to give it another location, like so:
-    mc = MarkovChainTextMaker("/tmp/markov")
+    text_maker = MarkovChainTextMaker(db_file_path="/tmp/markov")
+    # Let's say we have this input text ...
+(You want a much longer corpus for cool stuff to happen)
+    corpus = "Beautiful is better than ugly.
+Explicit is better than implicit."
     # To generate the markov chain's language model ...
-    mc.generateDatabase("This is a string of Text.
-It won't generate an interesting database though.")
-    # To let the markov chain generate some text, execute
-    mc.generateString()
+    text_maker.database_init(corpus)
+    # Generate 5 silly sentences
+    print text_maker.make_sentences(2)

+Might output ...

+    Explicit is better than ugly .
+Beautiful is better than implicit .

 **See also `tests/test_presswork.py` for more usage examples.**